Minnesota Wildflowers

 Notes:

-This is one mean plant—every part of it is covered in sharp spines.
-It's kind of interesting to look at, but touch at your own risk!
-I've read different opinions of where this plant originates, but the consensus seems to be it is native to the U.S., but not to the Upper Midwest.
+This is one mean plant—every part of it is covered in very sharp, spiny prickles.
+It's interesting to look at, but touch at your own risk!
+There are different opinions of where this plant originates, but the consensus seems to be it is native to the U.S., but not necessarily the Upper Midwest.
+Still, the MN DNR lists it as native, so we do, too.
+It was once considered a county-level noxious weed, but Round-up Ready crops took care of that.

 • Prairie Restorations - Bringing people together with the land